tukoski/next-boilerplate/README.md

 ```

 - There must be one component for each container.
 The containers should not have elements of styles.
-- The containers in most cases should not have status, event management and knowledge of the store.
+- The component in most cases should not have status, event management and knowledge of the store.
 These should be provided by your container.

 ## Libraries and frameworks